galeone/galeone.github.io/_posts/2024-04-06-rag-for-tabular-data-postgresql-gemini-go.md

 ...
 ```

-The information are correct, apart for certain information that were available in the JSON data but weren't added (e.g. deep/light/rem/total sleep time).
-So, there's room for improvement.
+Some information is true, but other information is missing although present in the data (e.g. Cardio/Peak info is present in the JSON but the model inserted 0 as value - that's wrong).
+Using an LLM for filling the template is just a way to speed up the template completion process, although being this data available in a structured format the best thing to do would have been to just create the right query to tell the right story.
+Avoiding thus the randomness of the LLM.

 ### Chatting with the data

-Supposing that we have inserted all the reports inside the database, we can now receive messages from the user and trying to answer.
+Supposing that we have inserted all the reports inside the database, we can now receive messages from the user and try to answer.

 Let's suppose that `msg` contains the user question.
 We have to: